docker/docs/docker-hub/billing/index.md

 ### Purchase a Pro plan

 The following section contains information on how to purchase a Pro plan for new customers.
-If you are already subscribed to a legacy plan and would like to upgrade to Pro, see [Upgrade to Pro from a legacy plan](upgrade.md#upgrade-to-a-pro-plan).

 To purchase a Pro plan: